Pilgrim Challenge 2026 is now open for booking!

 All our events are physically challenging and should not be undertaken without significant thought, planning and preparation.
 It’s unlikely that you will be able to complete the event if you are starting with illness or injury, so if you should develop any kind of injury or illness in the weeks preceding the event, don’t take the risk.

-Anyone who has been on a flight or journey of greater than 3 hours within the last 24 hours should notify the event organiser so that the medics can monitor them throughout the event.
+Due to the increased risks from blood clots, anyone who has been on a flight or journey of greater than 3 hours within the last 24 hours should notify the event organiser so that the medics can monitor them throughout the event.

 Registration